-- 3 styles of baby carriers \$149 \$900 - 1 style of Infant Inserts \$40
+- 6 styles of baby carriers \$139 \$900 - 1 style of Infant Inserts \$40

 Ergobaby innovation - Ergobaby Carriers are known for their unsurpassed comfort.
 Ergobaby's superior design results in improved comfort for both parent and baby.
 Parents are comfortable because baby's weight is evenly distributed between the hips and shoulders while baby sits ergonomically in a natural ("M" shaped) sitting position.
 The concept of baby carrying has increased in popularity in the U.S. as parents recognize the emotional and functional benefits of carrying their baby.
 Consumers continually cite the comfort, design, and convenient "hands free" mobility the Ergobaby carrier offers as key purchasing criteria.
 Ergobaby is also recognized as an industry leader in innovation.
-With the launch of the Ergo 4-Position 360 Carrier in 2014, the launch of the 3-Position ADAPT carrier in 2016, and the launch of the All Position Omni 360 carrier in 2017, Ergobaby continues to innovate in the baby carrier segment on a regular basis.
+With the launch of the Ergo 4-Position 360 Carrier in 2014, the launch of the 3-Position ADAPT carrier in 2016, the launch of the All Position Omni 360 carrier in 2017, and the launch of the Embrace carrier in 2019, Ergobaby continues to innovate in the baby carrier segment on a regular basis.